baselime/docs/getting-started/quick-start.md

 After the previous steps, Baselime collects logs and metrics from your Lambda functions.
 This is a good start, but it can be improved with traces.

-Baselime support [OpenTelemetry](https://opentelemetry.io/) to instrument your Lambda functions.
+Baselime supports [OpenTelemetry](https://opentelemetry.io/) to instrument your Lambda functions.